Pledge of cooperation eases fears after state, federal leaders clash

 One example Mazzone gave is the practice of federal agents not interfering with state legalization of marijuana despite federal prohibitions.
 But he also noted the Trump administration has set a precedent of enforcing immigration laws despite opposition from sanctuary cities and states.

-Older precedents, he said, included integration of public schools and enforcement of voting rights over local interference.
+Older precedents, he said, include integration of public schools and enforcement of voting rights over local interference.

 Trump and U.S. Attorney General William Barr have been careful to make a distinction between Operation Legend and the “tactical teams we use to defend against riots and mob violence” in Portland.